Out of the Silent Planet: Hrossa, séroni, and pfifltriggi

 The pfifltriggi (singular pfifltrigg) have tapir-like heads and frog-like bodies; they lean their elbows on the ground when at rest, and sometimes when working with their hands.
 Their movements are quick and insectlike.
 They are the builders and technicians of Malacandra.
 They build houses and gadgets thought up by the séroni.
 They are miners who especially like to dig up "sun's blood" (gold) and other useful and beautiful minerals.
-Their sense of humor is "sharp and excelled in abuse".
+Their sense of humour is "sharp and excelled in abuse".

 Members of the three races do not believe any one of the races to be superior to the others; they acknowledge, rather, that no single race can do everything.